apache/pulsar/site/docs/1.18/concerns/RetentionExpiry.md

 By default Pulsar {% popover brokers %} do two things:

 * They immediately delete all messages that have been {% popover acknowledged %} by a {% popover consumer %}.
-* They persistently store all unacknowledged messages in a backlog.
+* They persistently store all unacknowledged messages in a [backlog](#backlog-quotas).

-Pulsar's [admin interface](../../admin/AdminInterface) enables you to do the following at the {% popover namespace %} level:
+Pulsar also enables you to:

-* Retain acknowledged messages by setting [retention policies](#retention-policies) that determine size and time limits for retention
+* persistently store acknowledged messages by setting [retention policies](#retention-policies)

-You can also retain acknowledged messages

-* Message [retention](#retention-policies) enables you to store messages even after they've been acknowledged (acked).
-* [Time to live](#time-to-live-ttl) enables you to delete all messages for topics in a namespace if they haven't been acknowledged within a specified time frame.
+* delete messages that have not been acknowledged within a specified timeframe using [time to live](#time-to-live-ttl) (TTL)

-All of these policies are managed at the {% popover namespace %} level (and thus within a specific {% popover property %} and on a specific {% popover cluster %}).
+Pulsar's [admin interface](../../admin/AdminInterface) enables you to manage both retention policies and TTL at the {% popover namespace %} level (and thus within a specific {% popover property %} and on a specific {% popover cluster %}).

 {% include admonition.html type="warning" title="Don't use retention and TTL at the same time" content=" Message retention policies and TTL fulfill similar purposes and should not be used in conjunction.
 For any given namespace, use one or the other.